joseeortega/pokedex-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.

 ## Filter by name (bonus)
-The filter by name bonus functionality has not been implemented (in this branch) because the infinite scroll was chosen (due to the adjusted time), prioritizing the web's performance avoiding load all the elements on the DOM.
+*  master (branch): The filter by name bonus functionality has not been implemented (in this branch) because the infinite scroll was chosen (due to the adjusted time), prioritizing the web's performance avoiding load all the elements on the DOM.
-However, the filter was implemented on "filter" branch.
+The infinite scroll is based on server side (API) pagination

+*  filter (branch): The filter by name bonus functionality has been implemented.
+The chosen strategy was obtaining all the pokemons in one request and performing a local filtering of these pokemon on memory, on the other hand, to continue using the infinite scroll, a paging on memory of all the pokemons (front side) based on the filter inserted by the user has been implemented.

 ## Project structure
 This project, has a modular structure respecting the principle of single responsibility, making use of stateful components, stateless components, and services with business logic.